Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

-There are three basic options to choose from when buying an electric, or cordless, screwdriver.
+There are three basic options to choose from when buying an electric or cordless screwdriver.
 Which one will make the best choice for the purchaser depends a great deal on what use the tool will be put to.
 Within each option is also the question of battery voltage as that will play a large part in how much power the screwdriver has and how long the battery will last.

 The Electric Screwdriver

-Electric screwdrivers all use a ¼" hex bit that fits into the screwdriver with a quick connect fitting, and there are a wide variety of these bits available as well.
-Bits can be a straight blade, a phillips tip, square tip, torx or star as well as many other types.
-There is certainly no lack of choice in the type of bit, and they are readily available.
+Electric screwdrivers all use a ¼" hex bit that fits into the screwdriver with a quick-connect fitting, and there are a wide variety of these bits available as well.
+Bits can be a straight blade, a phillips tip, square tip, torx, or star, as well as many other types.
+There is certainly no lack of choice in the type of bit, and they are all readily available.
 Don't shop for the cheapest bits around, as the quality of the steel will be very poor and they will break quite easily.
 A cheap phillips bit, for example, likely won't last through the first screw.
 A kit such as is shown below is recommended, with a large number of bits and several of the more popular ones as they do wear out.
 This kit comes with the added bonus of a hand ratchet, and that can be handy.
 Along with bits, I like to have a magnetic bit extender as well as it makes changing bits very easy whether in a screwdriver or drill and it makes the use of shorter bits easier as well.

-Battery voltages range from 2.4 volts up to a heavy duty 7.2 volts.
+Battery voltages range from 2.4 volts up to a heavy-duty 7.2 volts.
 A word of caution here; if your expected usage is to drive screws into wood, a 2.4 volt or even the more common 3.6 volt will not be satisfactory.
 Most 3.6 cordless screwdrivers will drive a small screw a short distance into wood, but that's about all.
-Even the heavy duty 7.2 volt screwdriver pictured below begins to bog down with a #8 screw at about ½" into a 2X4.
+Even the heavy-duty 7.2 volt screwdriver pictured below begins to bog down with a #8 screw at about ½" into a 2X4.
 As an electrician I use that cordless screwdriver to install outlets and switches, not to put screws into wood - there are better tools if that is the intent.

 A nice feature that the better cordless screwdrivers have is the ability to bend in the middle.
 There are times when a straight tool is more convenient and others when an angled configuration works better.
-If you expect to use the screwdriver a lot, consider paying the extra for that convenience.
+If you expect to use the screwdriver a lot, consider paying the extra bit for that convenience.

 Cordless Drill Drivers

-A drill driver does not have the quick change mechanism for bit changes but rather has an ordinary drill chuck.
+A drill driver does not have the quick-change mechanism for bit changes but rather has an ordinary drill chuck.
 This does not mean that it cannot use the popular screwdriver bits, though—the chuck readily accepts these bits.
 The magnetic bit extension is a must here, for ease of changing bits.

-Top of the line drill drivers include those from Milwaukee and Dewalt, but they are often quite costly compared to other brands.
-Most homeowners will be quite pleased with a Ryobi, Porter Cable or Makita brand, and I'm seeing more of these even on construction job sites.
+Top-of-the-line drill drivers include those from Milwaukee and Dewalt, but they are often quite costly compared to other brands.
+Most homeowners will be quite pleased with a Ryobi, Porter Cable, or Makita brand, and I'm seeing more of these even on construction job sites.
 They don't tend to last quite as long, but the price usually more than makes up for that.
 Other more uncommon and very cheap brands will (usually) work, but life expectancy is not good for many of them.
 A homeowner that only rarely uses their drill driver may be happy with a $50 drill, but anyone using it very much will quickly become dissatisfied.

 I recently purchased a large kit from Porter Cable with several cordless tools in it, including the drill shown below, for my home.
 It has the ½" chuck that I require (and I suggest that you do, too) and has performed well.
-I recommend it for a homeowner wanting a good quality tool, but not necessarily a professional quality.
+I recommend it for a homeowner wanting a good quality tool, but not necessarily professional quality.

 Cordless Impact Drivers